outlandnish/fw-ghost-drive/Readme.md

 * Steering Wheel Angle
 * E-brake Engaged

+The CAN signals currently setup have been tested on:

+* 2014 Subaru BRZ
+* 2015 Subaru Forester

+It should work with any modern Subaru.
+If you have a different vehicle, you'll need to reverse engineer the CAN signals and add them to `CANProcessor.h`

 Future improvements: custom device to get gear or use cruise control stalk as gear up/down

 ## Setup